Hanbury Hall: A Woman's Place?

 Emma Vernon (1754-1818)

-Emma was the first and only woman to inherit Hanbury Hall.
-However under English law, once married everything Emma owned would become the property of her husband.
+Emma was the first and only woman to inherit Hanbury Hall, however, under English law, once married everything Emma owned became the property of her husband.

-Emma’s father took steps to ensure Hanbury Hall stayed in the Vernon family, but control of the estate remained with her husband throughout his lifetime, even after their separation, a scandalous divorce and subsequent remarriages.
-Emma was nearly 50 before she was able to return to Hanbury and that was only upon the death of her first husband.
+Emma’s father took steps to ensure Hanbury Hall stayed in the Vernon family, but control of the estate remained with her husband throughout his lifetime.
+After a separation, a secret affair, a scandalous divorce and subsequent remarriages, Emma was nearly 50 before she was able to return to her childhood home, following the death of her first husband.

 Lady Georgina Vernon (1840-1928)